 In her series of oil paintings called the Aunties Project, for which she won Britain’s prestigious BP Portrait Award, Chapin captures her models’ aging bodies – and much more: joy, caring, support, humor and a “take me as I am” attitude.

-We recently asked Chapin a few questions about her work; she responded via email from her home in Brooklyn, New York.
+We asked Chapin a few questions about her work; she responded via email from her home in Brooklyn, New York.

 How did you, a young woman in her 20s, became interested in depicting older women’s bodies?